 She holds an MFA in creative writing and a PhD in writing with a concentration in ancient women’s writing.
 She has traveled to Israel and Greece in her study of archetypal theory and to Cuba and France with her students.

-Cass is the Augsburg College MFA in Creative Writing Program Director.
+Cass was the lead designer of the Augsburg University MFA in Creative Writing Program and its first director.

 - B.A.
 The College of St. Catherine